brainsum/drupal8-startertheme/README.md

 ### JavaScripts structure

 Our all JavaScript files will go to `js` directory.
-We work from `src` directory and place the compiled js files to `dist` directory.
+We work from `src` directory and place the processed js files to `dist` directory.
+Currently we only proceed an ESlint checkout.

 ### Third party assets